Adapter Design Pattern

 - Object Adapter (via composition): The adapter wraps an instance of the Adaptee.
 This is the standard approach in Java and most modern languages.
 It can adapt an entire class hierarchy (any subclass of the Adaptee works), and the adaptation can be configured at runtime.

-- Class Adapter (via multiple inheritance): The adapter inherits from both the Target and the Adaptee simultaneously.
-This is only possible in languages that support multiple inheritance (e.g., C++).
-It avoids the indirection overhead of delegation but ties the adapter to a single concrete Adaptee class.
+- Class Adapter (via inheritance): The adapter inherits from both the Target and the Adaptee simultaneously.
+This requires either multiple class inheritance (e.g., C++) or — in single-inheritance languages — the Target to be an interface, so the adapter can

 Adaptation Scope